 oddly narrative.
 Regardless, they always celebrate the rich use of

-color and texture or a handsome treatment of black & white and an
+color and texture or the handsome drama of black & white, within an

 innovative exploration of form.